jamf/ManagedAppConfigLib/README.md

 The purpose of ManagedAppConfigLib is to make it much easier to work with Apple's [Managed App Configuration](https://developer.apple.com/library/content/samplecode/sc2279/Introduction/Intro.html) by providing a class that manages access to it, as well as some property wrappers for modern Swift usage.

+Managed App Configuration is supported by Apple on iOS 7+, macOS 11+, and tvOS 10.2+.

 ## Installation

 ### CocoaPods